schanelle26/ITDDDA_ASG1/README.md

-# ITD AR Food Discovery Experience
+# ITD Hawker Explorer AR Food Discovery Experience

 ## Project Overview
 This Unity project is an AR-based food discovery experience.
 Users scan physical food posters using AR image tracking.
 When a food model appears, users can tap it to: